Search

 • manifests[] — detection-stage results, one entry per discovered project, each holding lean dependencies[] (identity, scopes, depends_on, and a package_ref into packages).

-Enrichment lives once, in packages, and is resolved by PURL — so a CVE that affects a package shared by 50 dependencies appears a single time.
+Enrichment lives once, in packages, and is resolved by PURL — so a CVE that affects a package shared by 50 dependencies appears a single time. bomly diff documents carry the same packages collection (the PURL-deduplicated union of the base and head states, head winning on conflict) so audit findings in the diff join the same way.
 See the per-command pages for the exact field-by-field breakdown.

 Stability